Neutrollized/rundeck-gcp-nodes-plugin/README.md

 You must also authenticate the rundeck-gcp-nodes-plugin to your google cloud platform project.
-* Log into your Google Cloud Platform console, go to the API-Manager, then go to credentials
+* Log into your Google Cloud Platform console, go to the *API & Services*, then go to *Credentials*
-* Then go to Create Credentials, Service account key.
-Under the service account drop down select New Service Account.
-Name the service account rundeck-gcp-nodes-plugin.
+* Hit *Create Credentials*, *Service account*.
+In the service account details, enter **rundeck-gcp-nodes-plugin** as the service account name.
 Make sure the key type is JSON
 * IAM roles required: Project `Browser` & Compute Engine `Compute Viewer`
+* After creation of the SA, you may have to go in to see the details of the account and under *Keys* hit *ADD KEY* and create new key of JSON type.
 * Rename the JSON file to `rundeck-gcp-nodes-plugin-PROJECTID.json` and place it in /etc/rundeck/ (replace `PROJECTID` with your GCP project id)
+* Restart Rundeck

 ## Requirements